People – DND Guidelines for Hybrid Work

 Leave

-Time spent on leave reflected in the Human Resources Management System (HRMS/PeopleSoft) reduces the number of working days in each month.
-It is not included in the on-site presence requirement.
+Time spent on leave reflected in the Human Resources Management System (HRMS/PeopleSoft) reduces the number of working days an employee is expected to work each month.
 Therefore, employees are not expected to “make up” days while on leave that is reflected in HRMS.

 Leave includes:

 If an employee does not feel well enough to work, they should take sick leave.
-If they do not feel well enough to work on-site, they should discuss with their manager whether the option of working from home is reasonable.
+If they do not feel well enough to work on-site, they should discuss with their manager whether the option of telework is reasonable.
+If the option is to permit telework, days in-office can be made up to meet the requirement, otherwise sick days do not require to be made up.

 Concerns around attendance and compliance to the Common Hybrid Work Model should be raised by the manager/supervisor if a pattern of absences is observed, i.e., employee regularly requests leave on the on-site days.
-Managers are encouraged to consult Labour Relations for advice (accessible only on the National Defence network).
+Managers are encouraged to consult Labour Relations (accessible only on the DND network) for advice.

 It is strongly recommended that managers and their employees cooperate to establish an on-site schedule that maximizes in-person contact and fosters cohesion and collaboration.